-Everlane's Choose What You Pay 2019 Sale Lets Shoppers Decide The Prices
+Everlane's Choose What You Pay Sale Lets Shoppers Decide How Much Clothes Should Cost

 In addition to high-quality fabrics and stylish basics, Everlane is known for approach to retail they've coined as "Radial Transparency."
 Basically, that means no B.S., and Everlane's Choose What You Pay sale is a perfect example.
 Everlane's special sale spills tea on exactly what it costs the brand to develop, produce, and fulfill their pieces, and lets customers decide for themselves whether or not to pay anything extra.